List of NBA career free throw scoring leaders

 A list of National Basketball Association players by total career regular season free throws made.

 A progressive list of free throws made leaders showing how the record has increased through the years.

 Free throws made leaders

 This is a list of National Basketball Association players by total career regular season free throws made.

-Statistics accurate as of November 9, 2025.

 Karl Malone has made the most free throws in NBA history.